-The Problem: While dandelions can be fun for kids to play with, they are actually a sign that your lawn has a lot of foot traffic and could you soil is low in calcium.
+While dandelions can be fun for kids to play with, they are actually a sign that your lawn has a lot of foot traffic and could your soil is low in calcium.

-The Solution: To prevent dandelion from popping up in your lawn, you will need to de-thatch and aerate your lawn annually.
+To prevent dandelion from popping up in your lawn, you will need to dethatch and aerate your lawn annually.

-The Solution: The obvious solution is to raise up your mower blades.
-Another great tip is to use pre-emergent herbicide.
+The obvious solution is to raise up your mower blades.
+Another great tip is to use a pre-emergent herbicide.

-The Problem: Not only is yellow grass an eyesore, it is also a sign that your lawn is actually iron deficient.
+Not only is yellow grass an eyesore, but it is also a sign that your lawn is actually iron deficient.

 Are experiencing any of these issues with your lawn?
 Well, you don’t have to fight against them alone.
-At Yepez Maintenance Service, we have over 25 years of experience and can help you get you lawn back healthy.
+At Yepez Lawn Maintenance Services, we have over 25 years of experience and can help you get your lawn back healthy.

-Contact Yepez Maintenance Service today to get started!
+Contact Yepez Lawn Maintenance Services today to get started!